s7uvx/aia25-studio-agent-group4/notes/llm_routing_notes.md

 - The LLM’s job is mainly to format and contextualize the retrieved data, ensuring the answer is clear.

 ### Required Data

-- **RSMeans Construction Cost Data:** Primary source for unit costs and benchmarks.
-- **Industry Averages:** RSMeans book for construction costs and Zillow data for sale price per square foot.
-- **Location Adjustment Data:** Optionally, data to adjust costs to the project’s location if needed.

 - **Cost Data:** Construction and material costs from RSMeans or similar.
 - **Value Data:** Market value data for the project.